 One of the main reasons companies go with e-learning (good or bad) is because of cost.
 Once the course is “created” online, it’s accessible and available for “free.”
 Therefore, the more people “take” the course, the “cheaper” it gets.
 With rapid authoring, you can even reduce the upfront cost and increase speed to market.
 No, you won’t be able to turn your scary-boring courses more engaging with a rapid authoring tool.
 You’ll still create more scary-boring courses.
 Just faster.
 There’s a hidden cost we often don’t talk about.
 It’s not measured in dollars.
 It’s measured in morale and reputation of our industry.
 Not everything should be “content in a course.”
 Start with Cathy Moore’s action mapping.
 ACTIONS in MEANINGFUL CONTEXT is what you need start with, not things people need to know.

 7/11 The Branding

 Oh, every e-learning must adhere to your branding guidelines!
-Colors, logos, space and all.
+Colors, logos, white space, tone and all.
 To save money, you create a template.
 Templates will help you increase speed to market even more!
 You carefully lay out all the elements, colors, navigation, and all for the CONTENT to be plugged in.
 Then you realize it works only for “slide show”-type of courses.
 Your stakeholder wants to change the interaction.
 You don’t have a template for that.
 But overall, your courses look great!

 8/11 The Facilitator